SouthpawIN/llmfit-turbohaul/README.md

 # turbofit

+Checks if a model fits on your hardware, and launches it for you.
+Can self-configure for Main or Auxiliary model in Hermes-Agent.

 Generate, install, and launch llama.cpp (llama-server) with the `serve` and `name` shell commands.
 Auto-installs llama.cpp from source, updates it when stale, uses llmfit to verify model fit in VRAM/RAM, launches the server detached, and wires it into Hermes-Agent as the main or auxiliary model.
 Enforces a 64K context floor.

 ## Install